maximumdata/viewportUnitHack/README.md

 # viewportUnitPatch
-Dirty jquery hack to use viewport units on any browser that can run jquery.
+A library to use viewport units on any browser that can run jQuery.
 This should include IE6+.

 Viewport units are a godsend to front end devs.
 However, they are not fully supported across the spectrum of end user browsers.
 I'm trying to find a way to make that happen.